mcvinding/beta_bursts/README.md

 * Functionality for other bands that beta; e.g. alpha fluctuations.

 ## Publications
-Most of this was developed for the following publication:
+Most of this was developed for and used in the following publication:

-  Vinding, M. C., Tsitsi, P., Waldthaler, J., Oostenveld, R., Ingvar, M., Svenningsson, P., & Lundqvist, D. (2019).
-Reduction of spontaneous cortical beta bursts in Parkinson's disease is linked to symptom severity. *biorXiv.org*. https://doi.org/10.1101/775494
+   Vinding, M. C., Tsitsi, P., Waldthaler, J., Oostenveld, R., Ingvar, M., Svenningsson, P., & Lundqvist, D. (2020).
+Reduction of spontaneous cortical beta bursts in Parkinson’s disease is linked to symptom severity. _Brain Communications_. https://doi.org/10.1093/braincomms/fcaa052

 ## Contact
 For questions or suggestions contact: mikkel.vinding@ki.se